-On May 28, 2014 (the "closing date"), the Company entered into a \$4.5 million loan and security agreement (the "credit facility") with Square 1 Bank ("Square 1"), pursuant to which Square 1 agreed to make term loans available to the Company for general corporate and working capital purposes and for capital expenditures.
+In May 2014, the Company entered into a \$4.5 million loan and security agreement (the "credit facility") with Square 1 Bank, a division of Pacific Western Bank ("Square 1"), pursuant to which Square 1 agreed to make term loans available to the Company for general corporate and working capital purposes and for capital expenditures.

 In December 2014, the Company drew down the entire \$4.5 million.
 The credit facility bears interest at a fixed annual rate of 5.50%.
-The Company is required to make interest-only payments through November 28, 2015 on the credit facility.
-The outstanding principal balance plus interest will begin amortizing at the end of the interest-only period, with monthly payments of principal and interest being made by the Company to Square 1 in consecutive monthly installments following November 28, 2015 until the credit facility matures on November 28, 2017.
-At the Company's option, it may prepay the outstanding principal balance of the credit facility before November 28, 2017 without penalty or premium.
+As a result of an amendment to the credit facility effected on October 5, 2015, the interest-only payment period was extended through November 28, 2016.
+The outstanding principal balance plus interest will begin amortizing at the end of the interest-only period, with monthly payments of principal and interest being made by the Company to Square 1 in consecutive monthly installments following November 28, 2016 until the credit facility matures on November 28, 2018.
+At the Company's option, it may prepay the outstanding principal balance of the credit facility before November 28, 2018 without penalty or premium.

-The credit facility includes affirmative and negative covenants applicable to the Company and any subsidiaries it creates in the future.
+The credit facility includes affirmative and negative covenants applicable to the Company and any subsidiaries created in the future.
 The affirmative covenants include, among others, covenants requiring the Company to maintain its legal existence and governmental approvals, deliver certain financial reports, maintain insurance coverage and meet certain covenants with respect to enrollment and results of its EVK-001 Phase 3 trial.
-After the Company receives positive results (which must be achieved on or prior to March 1, 2016) from the Phase 3 trial, if at all, it must either maintain a ratio of its cash at Square 1 to its cash burn over the preceding month of at least 3.00 to 1.00, or it must deliver evidence of a forthcoming financing or strategic partnership arrangement to Square 1, in each case in an amount satisfactory to Square 1.
+In September 2015, the Company announced that it had met a patient enrollment covenant requiring enrollment of 75% of the projected total Phase 3 trial enrollment.
+Prior to receiving positive results from the Phase 3 trial, the Company must either maintain a ratio of its cash at Square 1 to its cash burn over the preceding month of at least 4.00 to 1.00, or the Company must deliver evidence of a forthcoming financing or strategic partnership arrangement to Square 1, in each case in an amount satisfactory to Square 1.
+After the Company receives positive results from the Phase 3 trial, if at all (which it must achieve on or prior to September 30, 2016), it must either maintain a ratio of its cash at Square 1 to its cash burn over the preceding month of at least 3.00 to 1.00, or the Company must deliver evidence of a forthcoming financing or strategic partnership arrangement to Square 1, in each case in an amount satisfactory to Square 1.
 The negative covenants include, among others, restrictions on the Company transferring collateral, incurring additional indebtedness, engaging in mergers or acquisitions, paying dividends or making other distributions, making investments, creating liens and selling assets, in each case subject to certain exceptions.